jamesgol/woocommerce-cart-stock-reducer/readme.txt

 = Dev =
 * Use WordPress object cache if enabled (Another major speed boost)
 * Add configurable setting to refresh expiration time of cart items when new items are added, viewing cart, viewing checkout, or viewing checkout payment page
+* Allow categories to be used to specify which items to expire from carts

 = 3.50 =
 * Add support for removing products from composites/containers (Thanks photogenic89)